nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 * `list`

 ### Finding a task : `find`
+Forgot the details about a task you added?
 Find an existing task by name.<br>
 Format: `find NAME`
 > `find` is case-insensitive - `find AKSHAY` will match `find akshay`
 >